Skip to content

 The CopilotClient is the main entry point.
 By default it launches the copilot binary as a subprocess and talks to it over stdio.
 Pass cli_url only if you already have a Copilot CLI running in TCP mode:

-from copilot import CopilotClient
+from copilot import CopilotClient, RuntimeConnection

 # Default: SDK launches the CLI over stdio